Exclusive: Chobani’s empire was built on Greek yogurt. Here’s why its next move is oat milks

 In January, after years of expanding its yogurt portfolio with innovations such as crunchy mix-ins and lower sugar levels, Chobani will debut an entirely new product category, called Chobani Oat.
 The company is launching four oat drinks—plain, vanilla, chocolate, and plain extra creamy—that approximate milk (although Chobani has strategically chosen not to call them that).
 There will also be a barista edition for coffee shops, a line of fermented-oat yogurts in flavors such as strawberry-vanilla and blueberry-pomegranate, and mix-in varieties with names like Peach Coconut Crisp.

 It’s a bold departure for a company that made its name in dairy and is the top seller of yogurt in America.
 Little more than a decade after it launched, in 2007, Chobani catapulted over Yoplait, Dannon, and other established brands to claim 19% of yogurt sales in this country and a full 43% of the Greek yogurt market.
-The company’s revenue has grown by 8% year over year so far in 2019—despite the fact that yogurt sales overall have been slowing for the past few years.
+The retail sales of the company’s products have grown by 8% year over year so far in 2019—despite the fact that yogurt sales overall have been slowing for the past few years.

 Chobani’s new oat line is designed to boost sales even further by moving the company into an increasingly popular section of the grocery store.
 After decades of jockeying, first by soy- and then almond-milk pioneers, alternative milks have secured shelf space directly beside cow’s milk in most stores.
 It turns out you can “milk” almost anything—quinoa, hemp, cashews—although the dairy industry has lobbied hard against producers using that term.
 The retail milk market in the U.S. (both cow and nondairy) topped $15 billion in 2018.
 Alternative milks, on their own, pulled in $2.4 billion, a number that’s projected to grow exponentially.
 Sales of cow’s milk, meanwhile, have fallen by 3% year over year so far in 2019.
 (This continued decline prompted Dean Foods, the largest U.S. milk producer, to file for Chapter 11 last week.)